-Stress tests are an important supervisory tool to provide insight into the risks and vulnerabilities of the European occupational pensions sector to adverse market developments and to reach robust conclusions for the stability of the financial system and the European economy and enhance the protection of pension scheme members and beneficiaries.
+Stress tests are an important supervisory tool to provide insight into the risks and vulnerabilities of the European occupational pensions sector.
+They contribute to the stability of the financial system and the European economy and enhance the protection of pension scheme members and beneficiaries.

 Stress test results

 The stress test results show that European Institutions for Occupational Retirement Provision (IORPs) providing defined benefits and hybrid pension schemes have, in aggregate, insufficient assets to cover their liabilities.
 The exercice also highlighted that vulnerabilities could spill-over to the real economy either through the adverse impact on sponsors and/or on beneficiaries through benefit reductions.